gagandeepguru95/CCNA-Labs/README.md

 ## About

 I am currently preparing for the Cisco CCNA 200-301 certification.
-This repo is where I store my lab work, track my progress, and build a record of what I have practiced hands-on.

-Tools used:
+This repo contains my hands-on lab practice files as I work through the syllabus.

+Learning resources I am using:
-- Cisco Packet Tracer (for lab simulations)
+- Cisco Packet Tracer for lab simulations
-- Anki (for flashcard revision)
+- Anki for flashcard revision
+- Jeremy's IT Lab (free CCNA course) for video lessons and lab exercises

 ---